 To ensure successful program design and implementation, the BSCC uses Executive Steering Committees (ESCs) to inform decision making related to the Board's programs.
+The BSCC's ESCs are composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
+The BSCC makes every attempt to include a diverse representation on its ESCs, in breadth of experience, geography and demographics.

 ESCs are convened and approved by the BSCC Board, as the need arises, to carry out specified tasks including the development of RFPs for grant funds.
-ESCs submit grant award recommendations to the BSCC Board and the Board then approves, rejects, or revises those recommendations.
-BSCC's ESCs are typically composed of subject matter experts and stakeholders representing both the public and private sectors.
-The BSCC makes every attempt to include diverse representation on its ESCs - in breadth of experience, geography, and demographics.
+Not only do the ESCs develop RFPs, but members of the ESC also read and rate the proposals submitted by prospective grantees.
+Once the proposal evaluation process is complete, ESCs submit grant award recommendations to the BSCC Board and the Board then approves, rejects, or revises those recommendations.
 Members of ESCs are not paid for their time but are reimbursed for travel expenses incurred to attend meetings.
-SACJJDP serves as a standing ESC of the Board (see Appendix G)

-SACJJDP established a Title II ESC for the purpose of this grant cycle.
+The SACJJDP established a Title II ESC for the purpose of this grant cycle.
 This Title II Grant Program ESC includes subject matter experts on community engagement, prevention and intervention programs, mental/behavioral health, social services, law enforcement, including individuals who have been impacted by the justice and/or child welfare systems.
 A list of ESC members can be found in Appendix H.